 29. Does anyone fly fish in the Canoe Country?
 Yes, fly fishing is becoming more and more popular.
 We recommend an 8 weight rod with a bass taper line.
 Hard body, cork style poppers and woolly buggers are generally enough for good smallmouth action.
 If you have a heavier rod, or are a good caster, you can also throw the larger foam body poppers in search of the larger bass.
 With streamers, and a heavy tippett, you can also take the aggressive northern pike.
 We’ve found it best to take turns paddling with your canoe partner to position yourself for accurate casts.

 30. How does your Quick Start Breakfast work?
 Our Quick Start, which should be reserved in advance, is placed in your bunkhouse lodge room the day before (there is a small refrigerator in each room).
-It consists of orange juice, milk, cereal, fresh fruit, and a blueberry muffin.
-Hot coffee is delivered to your door at 6:45 am the next morning.
-The cost is $8.50 per person.
+It consists of cereal, fruit, granola bars, yogurt, milk, and juice.
+We will also bring up coffee to your bunkhouse room before we open the business the next morning.
+The cost of the Quick Start Breakfast is $9 per person.

 31. What time should we arrive the night before our trip?
 Check in time, for the paddlers lodge, is between 4:00 pm and 7:00 pm.
 The earlier you intend to leave in the morning the earlier you should arrive the day before.
 We open promptly at 7:00 am and close promptly at 7:00 pm.
 If you need equipment, or routing help, you should arrive no later than 6:00 pm.
 If you are on a complete package, for the first time, you should arrive by 4:00 – 5:00 pm in order to have time to do the routing session.
 If you arrive at 6 pm or later we will gladly do the routing the next morning.
 If you arrive, for the lodge, past 7 pm please check the dry erase board next to our office door for your room assignment.
 If you are on a complete package your packs will be left in your room so you can use your sleeping bag and pack up your personal pack.